Toom–Cook multiplication

 Toom–Cook, sometimes known as Toom-3, named after Andrei Toom, who introduced the new algorithm with its low complexity, and Stephen Cook, who cleaned the description of it, is a multiplication algorithm for large integers.

 Given two large integers, a and b, Toom–Cook splits up a and b into k smaller parts each of length l, and performs operations on the parts.
 As k grows, one may combine many of the multiplication sub-operations, thus reducing the overall computational complexity of the algorithm.
 The multiplication sub-operations can then be computed recursively using Toom–Cook multiplication again, and so on.
 Although the terms "Toom-3" and "Toom–Cook" are sometimes incorrectly used interchangeably, Toom-3 is only a single instance of the Toom–Cook algorithm, where k = 3.

-Toom-3 reduces 9 multiplications to 5, and runs in Θ(nlog(5)/log(3)) ≈ Θ(n1.46).
+Toom-3 reduces nine multiplications to five, and runs in Θ(nlog(5)/log(3)) ≈ Θ(n1.46).
 In general, Toom-k runs in Θ(c(k) n^{e}), where e = log(2k − 1) / log(k), ne is the time spent on sub-multiplications, and c is the time spent on additions and multiplication by small constants.
 The Karatsuba algorithm is equivalent to Toom-2, where the number is split into two smaller ones.
-It reduces 4 multiplications to 3 and so operates at Θ(nlog(3)/log(2)) ≈ Θ(n1.58).
-Ordinary long multiplication is equivalent to Toom-1, with complexity Θ(n2).
+It reduces four multiplications to three and so operates at Θ(nlog(3)/log(2)) ≈ Θ(n1.58).

-Although the exponent e can be set arbitrarily close to 1 by increasing k, the function c unfortunately grows very rapidly.
+Although the exponent e can be set arbitrarily close to 1 by increasing k, the constant term in the function grows very rapidly.
 The growth rate for mixed-level Toom–Cook schemes was still an open research problem in 2005.
 An implementation described by Donald Knuth achieves the time complexity Θ(n 2^{√2 log n} log n).

 Due to its overhead, Toom–Cook is slower than long multiplication with small numbers, and it is therefore typically used for intermediate-size multiplications, before the asymptotically faster Schönhage–Strassen algorithm (with complexity Θ(n log n log log n)) becomes practical.

 Toom first described this algorithm in 1963, and Cook published an improved (asymptotically equivalent) algorithm in his PhD thesis in 1966.